codacy/codacy-coverage-reporter/docs/index.md

     -l Java -r report1.xml -r report2.xml -r report3.xml
 ```

-You can also specify the reports to upload dynamically using the command `find`.
+You can also upload all your reports dynamically using the command `find`.
 For example:

 ```bash
 bash <(curl -Ls https://coverage.codacy.com/get.sh) report \